Viktor-Sok/DLS_Computer_Vision/Autoencoders_AE_VAE_CVAE/README.md

 ![](assets/dataset.jpg)

-Vanilla AE looks like this:
+Autoencoders can be used for a variety of tasks: image denoising, image retrieval, anomality detection, dimensionality reduction, deep faes, etc. Vanilla AE looks like this.

 ![](assets/ae.jpg)